 These days, it seems like there’s an unlimited amount of products and ingredients you should be using on your skin.
 The over-influx of info can feel overwhelming, to say the least, especially if you’re someone who likes to know exactly what you’re putting on your face.

 The good news is that you don’t have to buy into all the hype involving the latest, greatest ingredients and products on the market.
 You can simply stick to the basics—the nutrient-rich ingredients, like vitamin E, that are not only natural but have been used on the skin for more than 50 years.

-“Vitamin E, also known as tocopherol, is an important antioxidant for the skin that comes from a number of sources including almonds, peanuts, avocados, sunflower seeds, spinach, butternut squash and oils such as wheat germ oil,” explains Erum Ilyas, MD, a dermatologist at Montgomery Dermatology.
+“Vitamin E, also known as tocopherol, is an important antioxidant for the skin that comes from a number of sources including almonds, peanuts, avocados, sunflower seeds, spinach, butternut squash, and oils such as wheat germ oil,” explains Erum Ilyas, MD, a board-certified dermatologist.
 The nutrient protects all bodily tissue from damage, which includes the skin but also extends to major organs and cells.
 Here are some of the ways in which vitamin E can benefit your skin.

 Fights free radicals

 “Free radicals are highly destructive molecules that can wreak havoc on your skin,” explains Dendy Engelman, MD, Manhattan-based dermatologist.
 “They are unstable compounds in search of a missing electron, so they “steal” electrons from other molecules, thus leaving those molecules unstable as well.”
 The result of this domino effect is a weakened skin barrier that’s left vulnerable to premature aging, with fine lines, wrinkles, and uneven skin texture.